tariqahmed1912/internship-kloudle/docs/static_analysis.md

 sudo docker exec -it -u 0 dvna-app /bin/bash
 ```

-To install auditjs, we first need to install npm and nodejs in 'dvna-app' container in production server.
+Following the [official documentation](https://github.com/ajinabraham/nodejsscan) available on GitHub, I installed auditjs using NPM (Node Packet Manager).
+To do so, we first need to install `npm` and `nodejs` in 'dvna-app' container in production server.
 After running the following commands, the package versions are: `npm v6.14.14` and `nodejs v14.17.4`

 ```bash
 sudo apt update